hmdsamarasekara/hmdsamarasekara.github.io/_posts/2026-03-06-sri-lanka-satellite-guide.md

 - **Masala TV** (FTA)
 - Numerous news and entertainment channels

-Many channels are FTA, and some encrypted ones work with **Forever IKS**.
+Many channels are FTA, and some encrypted ones work with **Forever IKS** on compatible receivers.
 Essential for Urdu/Hindi content enthusiasts.
 This is the westernmost satellite in the list, requiring a clear western horizon.

 ---